Ares-Developers/Ares-docs/new/manual.rst

 change this, set the :doc:`Passenger Survivor Chance </new/survivors>` accordingly.

-:tagdef:`[VehicleType]NoManualUnload=boolean`
+:tagdef:`[TechnoType]NoManualUnload=boolean`
-  Whether this vehicle is disallowed to eject its passengers.
+  Whether this vehicle or aircraft is disallowed to eject its passengers.
 If enabled, the owning player will not get deploy or no-deploy cursors.
 Defaults to :value:`no`.

 .. versionadded:: 0.A
+.. versionchanged:: 2.0

 .. index::